Wednesday, October 20, 2010

-I do not know how, why or who baptised our traditional sweet dishes with such beautiful names.
+I do not know how, why or who baptized our traditional sweet dishes with such beautiful names.
 But the names surely are enchanting and just adorable.
 One such sweet is Mohan Ladoo meaning Enchanting Ladoo!
 The taste justifies its name!

 Fine semolina (rava) - 1 glass (200 ml)